MolBIFFM/diana/README.md

     }
 ]
 ```
-A list of accepted PSI-MI terms for interaction detection methods.
+A list of accepted PSI-MI identifiers or terms for interaction detection methods.
 The default setting is `[]`, corresponding to accepting any annotation.

 ```json
 [